unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/datetime_formatter_ffi.rst

         Formats a :js:class:`ICU4XIsoDate` to a string.

-        See the `Rust documentation for format_to_write <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.TypedDateFormatter.html#method.format_to_write>`__ for more information.
+        See the `Rust documentation for format <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.TypedDateFormatter.html#method.format>`__ for more information.

     .. js:function:: format_iso_datetime(value)

         Formats a :js:class:`ICU4XIsoDateTime` to a string.

-        See the `Rust documentation for format_to_write <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.TypedDateFormatter.html#method.format_to_write>`__ for more information.
+        See the `Rust documentation for format <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.TypedDateFormatter.html#method.format>`__ for more information.

 .. js:class:: ICU4XGregorianDateTimeFormatter